 You can add the map visualization into any dashboards as you do with other widgets.
 Once you displayed a map in the search result page, click on Add to dashboard, and select the dashboard where you want to add the map.

 No, you can configure which fields you want to extract data from in the Pipeline Rule or Extractor using the Lookup Table configured in the setup section.

 Depending on the database you use, the extracted information will be different.
 By using a Pipeline Rule alongside a Lookup Table, you can extract any information returned by the MaxMind Database for the IP in your logs.

 Where is the extracted geo-information stored?¶

-Extracted geo-information is stored in new message fields, named as the original field, and appended suffix
+Extracted geo-information is stored in message fields, which you can name as you wish.

-Which geo-points format does Graylog use to store geolocation information?¶
+Which geo-points format does Graylog use to store coordinates?¶

-I have a field in my messages with geolocation information already, can I use it in Graylog?¶
+I have a field in my messages with coordinates information already, can I use it in Graylog?¶

 Not all fields containing IP addresses are resolved.
 Why does this happen?¶